enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 What are the problem with these multiple comparions?
 	That by change you can have a lot of significan but random error.

-What can be solutions to te Multiple comparisons comming from having so much tests run in voxels?
+What can be solutions to the Multiple comparisons comming from having so much tests run in voxels?
 	Adapt the p value to the M.C = p= 0.5/100 = 0.005

 If one voxel shows activation, there's a higher prob that the neighbour also are activated, so we can apply techniques on that.
 But what techx or what for